HoGentTIN/linux-training-hogent/modules/package_management/032_packages_rpm_theory.md

 ### dnf upgrade

-To bring all applications up to date, by downloading and installing them, issue `dnf upgrade`.
+To bring all applications up to date by downloading and installing them, issue `dnf upgrade`.
 All software that was installed via `dnf` will be updated to the latest version that is available in the repository.

 ```console
 [student@el ~]$ sudo dnf upgrade